ESTHR88/nhs-Prescribing-dashbaord/README.md

    - Download and load "hospital_disp_community.csv" into power query.
    - Apply the cleaning steps.
    - Create pivot tables in the workbook.
-   - Create pivot tables as in the workbook.

 ---
 ## Key insights
 - A small set of medicines contributes a large share of total spend (cost concentration).